Crews make repairs after LIRR derailment with hundreds on board

 Two cars of the 8:56 p.m. train from Penn due at Babylon at 10:11 p.m. derailed just east of Jamaica near Archer Ave and Sutphin Boulevard.

-There were approximately 380 passengers on board the train at the time, according to the LIRR.
+There were 383 passengers on board the train at the time, according to the LIRR.
 Passengers had to wait more than an hour to get off the stranded train.

-Crews worked through the night and around the clock to get the equipment re-railed.
+Crews worked through the night and have continued track work around the clock to get the equipment re-railed.

-"We do know that there is a rail that was broken," said Rod Brooks with LIRR.
+"We do know that there is a rail that was broken," said LIRR SVP of Operations Rod Brooks.
 "We don't know whether that was a cause or an effect.
 We are just 11 hours into it, so our first priority is the safety and security of the passengers and employees, get the cars re-railed, get the infrastructure restored, restore service and then we will begin our investigative process."

 No injuries were reported, but there were many delays and cancellations throughout the night.